 Clear the track!
 For more than 40 years, Racer One has been helping fans celebrate touchdowns with a victory lap around the field.

 Since 1976, every home-game touchdown has been marked by a thoroughbred, nicknamed Racer One, running a celebratory lap on the running track around the football field.
 Violet Cactus was the first horse to fill Racer One’s shoes, and when she died in 1984, she was buried adjacent to the north endzone at Roy Stewart Stadium, near where Racer One begins its victory lap.
 A different horse usually performs Racer One’s duties each year, along with a student jockey.

 This annual campus tradition showcases the creativity of student organizations, celebrates the renowned Racer Band and honors the year’s Grand Marshal.

 This annual tradition welcomes decades of alumni home in celebration of Homecoming.
 Hand crafted parade floats, Racer One, candy and party favors and the Racer marching band all line up around the Murray square in celebration of the annual homecoming celebration, led by a notable alumnus as the Grand Marshall.

 The annual homecoming parade and Tent City festivities bring the campus community together to showcase our Racer spirit.

-Since 1989, this tailgating tradition sponsored by the Office of Alumni Relations includes nearly 50 tents at Roy Steward Stadium, representing a multitude of Murray State groups from Greek organizations and student clubs to academic departments and residential colleges.
+Since 1989, this tailgating tradition sponsored by the Office of Alumni Relations includes nearly 50 tents at Roy Stewart Stadium, representing a multitude of Murray State groups from Greek organizations and student clubs to academic departments and residential colleges.
 Thousands of alumni and Racer fans turn out to enjoy the festivities before the game.

 This beloved campus tradition is recognized nationally as the longest running student-produced musical in the south!